Workplace Injury Management

 - Understand the various roles and responsibilities of the different stakeholders involved in the workplace injury management process;

-- Privacy legislation provisions applicable in workplace injury management;
+- Information management and privacy legislation provisions applicable in workplace injury management;

 - Introduction to return-to-work co-ordination (WorkCover NSW).